fluid-project/hearth/.github/SECURITY.md

 # Security Policy

-If you discover any security related issues, please email idrc@ocadu.ca instead of using the issue tracker.
+If you discover any security related issues, please email <security@lists.idrc.ocadu.ca> instead of using the issue tracker.